 H2 Antagonists & Sucralfate

 The program utilizes a duration of therapy module for H2 antagonists, and sucralfate for recipients who are 16 and older.
 Acute dosage guidelines for these drugs are monitored.
-Acute dosing of H2 antagonists and sucralfate beyond 90 days, requires documentation of an appropriate diagnosis code.
-When authorized by the prescriber, claims for acute doses beyond 90 days can be processed through the POS system at the pharmacy.
+H2 antagonists have a duration of therapy limit of 180 days in a rolling 365 days.
+Sucralfate has a duration of therapy limit of 90 days per calendar year.
+Acute dosing of H2 antagonists and sucralfate requires documentation of an appropriate diagnosis code.
+When authorized by the prescriber, claims beyond the duration of therapy limit can be processed through the POS system at the pharmacy.
 The chronic use of these agents at full therapeutic dosage is generally not indicated.
-The duration of therapy period begins every calendar year.

 The acute dosage schedules of these drugs are as follows: